-I’ve had a lot of worries in my life, most of which never happened is both something Mark Twain said and a later edit that has just, all of a sudden, got on top of everything.
+I’ve had a lot of worries in my life, most of which never happened is both something Mark Twain said and a later edit that has, all of a sudden, got on top of everything below.

 Madonna